Kekule-OXC/OXC_ROL/README.md

 You may redistribute and modify this documentation under the terms of the CERN OHL v.1.2.(http://ohwr.org/cernohl).
 This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
 Please see the CERN OHL v.1.2 for applicable conditions

-OXC_LPCorrectr - README.TXT
+OXC_ROL - README.TXT

-Files Included in OXControllr S.zip (all files must be included when redistributed):
+Files Included in OXC ROL_final.zip (all files must be included when redistributed):

 README.TXT -This file.